May 05, 2023

 Your site will slow down if the RPS exceeds the server’s capacity.
 To improve your site’s RPS load, switch to a more reliable web hosting provider.

-How to Analyze and Monitor Site Performance
+How to Monitor Site Performance

 - GTMetrix.
 A freemium tool with plenty of features.
 Aside from the basic website speed test, it offers monitoring and testing from different locations.
 Its premium plan starts at $10.67/month.